Paullllllllllllllllll/AutoExcerpter/README.md

 - Styled console output with headers, sections, and status indicators
 - Guided item selection for PDFs and image folders discovered under the input path
 - Exit options available at every prompt (`exit`, `quit`, or `q`)
+- Daily token-limit wait screen can be cancelled instantly by typing `q` and pressing Enter
 - Flexible selection syntax supporting single indices (`1`), multiple selections (`1;3;5`), ranges (`1-5`), or `all`
 - Immediate confirmation and error feedback for each action
 - Inline progress updates for every document processed